Key Lime Pie Recipe. Vegan. Gluten-Free-Friendly.

-- It uses key limes, the tiny and delicious Florida variety so prized for its intense flavor and fragrance; expensive, and in season only briefly.
+- It uses key limes, the tiny and delicious Florida variety so prized for their intense flavor and fragrance; expensive, and in season only briefly.

 - It uses sweetened condensed milk.